What Can You Do at the Folk Festival?

 Perform!

-This year, we're introducing the Sign-Up Stage, a centrally-located venue where any performer (musical bands, individuals, dancers, singers, etc.) can sign up on a first-come, first-serve basis.
+This year, we're bringing back the Sign-Up Stage, a centrally-located venue where any performer (musical bands, individuals, dancers, singers, etc.) can sign up on a first-come, first-serve basis.
 For more info: Sign-Up Stage.

-The talent contest is on hiatus this year, but the Band Scramble remains.
-So have some fun, get a chance to play on the Villa Hispana Stage, and maybe win a ribbon: sign up for the fifth annual Band Scramble, where you'll be assigned to a random motley group of people and have less than an hour to come up with a band name and a couple of tunes, before performing those tunes on the Villa Hispana Stage.
+Have some fun in a friendly competition, get a chance to play on stage, and maybe win a ribbon: sign up for the Band Scramble, where you'll be assigned to a random motley group of people and have less than an hour to come up with a band name and a couple of tunes, before performing those tunes on stage.

 Bring the kids!

-Kids 18 and under can come to the festival for free!
+Kids 11 and under can come to the festival for free!
+And admission for kids from 12 to 18 is only $10 ($7 online).
+Plus, we have a great family rate: $35 at the gate for two adults and any number of children 0-18.
 The Folk Festival is an inexpensive day-long activity for the whole family.

 Enjoy the music!